-Since the beginnings of European integration, many have asserted that establishing a European identity is essential.1 They consider citizens' identification with the supranational organization necessary to expanding it into a viable political community.
-Official efforts were already directed toward this goal by the early 1970s, finding a first peak in the declaration of the heads of state and government on European identity of 1973.2 The only moderate success of identity politics3 thus far has significantly contributed to current efforts toward a written European constitution, which is "to bring citizens closer to the European design and European Institutions."
+Since the beginnings of European integration, many have asserted that establishing a European identity is essential.1 They consider citizens' identification with the supranational organization necessary to expanding it into a stable, lasting political community.
+Official efforts were already directed toward this goal by the early 1970s, finding a first peak in the declaration of the heads of state and government on European identity of 1973.2 The only moderate success of identity politics3 thus far has contributed to current efforts toward a written European constitution, which is "to bring citizens closer to the European design and European Institutions."4

-Not all scholars agree that Union citizens' identification with the Union is actually required, in order for it to attain its objectives in the long run.
-Certainly, a viable community cannot consist of irreconcilable religious, ethnic, or social groups.5 This, however, merely implies a
+Scholars do not unequivocally agree whether Union citizens' identification with the Union is actually required, in order for it to fulfill its duties in the long run.
+It is indeed a well-accepted insight that a liberal, democratic community can only function, if it does not fragment into irreconcilable religious,